 Healthy individuals and families are the foundation of thriving communities.
 And a healthy childhood is the foundation of a healthy life.
-That’s why CRS is working to improve mothers’ health, and child development, and to help marginalized communities manage HIV and AIDS.
-In addition to bringing lifesaving treatment, we’re helping people better manage their own health and well-being.
+That’s why CRS is working to improve maternal health, child survival, childhood development, HIV and AIDS in the most marginalized communities.
+In addition to bringing lifesaving treatment to these areas, we’re enabling them to address their own basic health needs.
 It’s an approach everyone can feel good about.

-With support from the Conrad N. Hilton Foundation, CRS is expanding quality early childhood development services in Kenya, Malawi and Zambia.
-Working through their national associations, we’re strengthening the capacity of women religious in 48 congregations.
-Called SCORE, the project supports sisters in helping families have better nutrition, and helping parents to communicate effectively with their children.
+With support from the Conrad N. Hilton Foundation, CRS is expanding quality early childhood development (ECD) services in Kenya, Malawi and Zambia.
+The Strengthening the Capacity of Women Religious in ECD (SCORE-ECD) project works through national associations of sister congregations to improve ECD in 48 congregations.
+The sisters help families understand the importance of nutrition and feeding, and communicating early and effectively with their children.

-“Children’s diets have improved, and the number of critically ill and undernourished children has been significantly reduced.
+“As a result of boosting services at the nutrition center, children’s diets have improved and the number of critically ill and undernourished children has been significantly reduced.
 Many of those children likely would have died without this support.”

-Tens of millions of children have lost one or both parents to AIDS-related illnesses and other adversity.
-Most of them live in countries with fragile social service systems that are not meeting their needs.
-The 4Children project provides customized and hands-on support to enable governments and civil society organizations to better provide for and protect orphans and vulnerable children.
+Tens of millions of children have lost one or both parents to AIDS-related illnesses and other adversities.
+Most of these children live in lower- and middle-income countries with fragile social service systems that cannot meet their needs.

-In 2016, 4Children helped implement or strengthen social service systems in 12 countries.
-This work positively impacts the lives of children today—and for tomorrow.
+In FY16, 4Children supported global OVC programming with 18 initiative/core activities and helped implement or strengthen social service systems in 12 countries.
+By combining the most successful technical approaches and research to transform future OVC programming, we’re positively impacting the lives of children today and tomorrow.